john-sprague/portfolio-john-sprague/system-design/cloud-infrastructure/live-class-foundations.md

 ---

 **Cold Startup Latency**
-How long does it take your app to start up?
+- How long does it take your app to start up?
-    O Consider connecting to databases, updating configuration data, etc.
+    - Consider connecting to databases, updating configuration data, etc.
-    O Can your app receive traffic at this point?
+    - Can your app receive traffic at this point?

-Use readychecks, healthchecks, and warmup endpoints
+- Use ready-checks, health-checks, and warmup endpoints
-    O The cloud provider will manage when to scale, and will only send traffic when your instance says it's ready
+    - The cloud provider will manage when to scale, and will only send traffic when your instance says it's ready
-    O This prevents timeouts while waiting for the application to scale
+    - This prevents timeouts while waiting for the application to scale

+--

 ## Hug of Death
 See Slashdot effect
-O Sudden increases in traffic can overwhelm resources; similar to a DDoS Most databases have a connection limit based on instance type O Although stateless services can scale effectively, some stateful connections may not Use a cloud connection pool, e.g. HAProxy to maximize connections across instances Cloud-native datastores usually don't have connection limits
+- Sudden increases in traffic can overwhelm resources; similar to a DDoS Most databases have a connection limit based on instance type
+- Although stateless services can scale effectively, some stateful connections may not Use a cloud connection pool, e.g. HAProxy to maximize connections across instances Cloud-native datastores usually don't have connection limits
-O Another great reason to consider using DynamoDB or Firestore if you can
+- Another great reason to consider using DynamoDB or Firestore if you can

+---

 ## Thundering Herd

+---

 ## Managing Deployable and Code
 Private git repositories Private artifact registries
-O JAR
+- JAR
-O NPM
+- NPM
-O Docker
+- Docker
-O etc
+- etc

+---

 ## Managing Secrets
-AWS Secrets Manager
+- AWS Secrets Manager
-GCP Secret Manager
+- GCP Secret Manager
-• Encrypt Data
+- Encrypt Data
-O Decrypt with app-level framework
+    - Decrypt with app-level framework
-O Allows easy credential rotation without redeploying the service O Expensive (6 cents per secret per location) but worth it for large projects
+    - Allows easy credential rotation without redeploying the service
+    - Expensive (6 cents per secret per location) but worth it for large projects

 ## Cloud Logs
-• Usually quickest and easiest way to find root cause of problems O Ensure your logs are helpful!
-You should be able to tell where the issue is coming from O console.log('errorrrrrrr!') is not helpful; consider using human-readable codepath name
+- Usually quickest and easiest way to find root cause of problems
+    - Ensure your logs are helpful!
+You should be able to tell where the issue is coming from
+    - console.log('errorrrrrrr!') is not helpful; consider using human-readable codepath name
 - Most cloud providers offer a console to see logs with ERROR severity
     - This is useful for seeing frequency of issues and verifying fixes
     - Acknowledge issues you've decided to tackle; close them when they're fixed